Our journey to powerful and engaging online learning facilitation.

-In the past, training facilitators were content ninjas, now they also have to be virtual workshop ninjas, and able to create a virtual experience from any type of content.
+In the past, training facilitators were content ninjas – now they also have to be virtual workshop ninjas, and able to create a virtual experience from any type of content.
 We like to focus on collaboration and interaction.
 One way we do that is by introducing Mini Design Sprints to solve real challenges of the participants.
-These are multi-step design thinking style workshops that facilitate outcomes in such a short time that participants haven’t dreamt of.
+These are multi-step Design Thinking style workshops that facilitate outcomes in a short time.
 They bring people together to work on solutions that highlight the theme of the model at hand.
-Design Sprints work even better on Miro than in person, as you have all the flow into one large whiteboard.
+Design Sprints work even better on Miro than in person, as you have all the content of the process recorded in one large whiteboard.

 3. Focus on facilitation skills

 Trainers rely on charisma but struggle to transfer that into the virtual experience.
 With virtual training, the star of the show is no longer the trainer but the facilitation itself.
 Now preparation is paramount, as virtual sessions require much more detailed microplanning.
 It is also quite important to create human moments.
 You can design an exciting facilitation session with meditation, stretches, music breaks, coffee dates in breakout rooms, etc. You will have much better engagement with the participants and feel much more confident to carry on the program.